norm/flourish/documentation/how-flourish-works.markdown

   * preview the website locally, as you work on it
   * generate the website, ready to upload to your hosting provider
+  * upload the website to Amazon S3 (if you are using S3 to host the website, or just to keep a backup of your site)